Breathe life into your art and then release it.

 You have to settle for “complete” and not “perfect”.

-What are the risks of your work being to precious?
+What are the risks of your work being too precious?

 It’s harder to start new projects.

-If you never finish the piece you’ve dedicated all of your energy to, you will never start anything new.
-If this doesn’t bother you, then by all means, keep that precious mentality.
+If you never finish the piece you’ve dedicated all of your energy, you will never start anything new.
+If this doesn’t bother you, then, by all means, keep that precious mentality.
 Though, if you want to carve out a path to a professional creative career, you need to produce.
 You need to grow and evolve.
 Each new project is an opportunity to improve upon the last work of art.